 Let’s now take a look at tulsi benefits and uses in Ayurveda.

-Tulsi pacifies Kapha and Vata, is useful in skin diseases, is antimicrobial and antiviral.
-It helps reduce itching.
+Tulsi pacifies Kapha and Vata, helps in eliminating skin diseases.
+It is antimicrobial and antiviral in nature and helps reduce itching.

 Due to its Kapha and Vata pacifying properties, it is useful in combating dandruff, itching of the scalp and the resultant hair loss.